- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 - You can Bath your Ragdoll if you would like, whether it's for allergies (I recommend a fortnightly bath for allergy reasons, as I myself bath all of my Ragdolls and my Pet cats).
 Or monthly if you simply want to have your Ragdoll looking its best, or as needed if your Ragdolls fur gets dirty.

-(Please let us know if you intend on bathing your Ragdoll, as we can show you an example of the easiest way how to).
+(Please let us know if you intend on bathing your Ragdoll, as we can Demonstrate to you the best way to).

 Ragdoll's and Dangers in the home.